wandersonf9/ProjetoPortifolio/README.md

 - 👋 Hi, I’m @wandersonf9
 - 👀 I’m interested in Desenvolvimento de softwares
 - 🌱 I’m currently learning ...
-Angular
+JavaScript
 - 💞️ I’m looking to collaborate on ... gerenciamento de projetos
 - 📫 How to reach me 61 991122654